Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Planning

-\paragraph{Internal Refinement.} Beyond direct one-pass generation, internal refinement improves it by constructing an initial plan and then internally critiquing and revising it against a user-conditioned objective.
-Related self-refinement templates such as Reflexion and structured critique-and-revise frameworks provide general mechanisms for generating reflective feedback and triggering plan edits \citep{shinn2023reflexion, gou2024critic}, while recent test-time-compute reasoning models make deeper within-pass self-correction increasingly practical \citep{muennighoff2025s1, guo2025deepseek}.
-Representative systems instantiate this paradigm in several ways.
-In personalized travel planning, TravelPlanner++ \citep{singh2024personal} and PTS \citep{shao2025personal} study reflection-style itinerary refinement, where intermediate plans are iteratively revised under derived user implicit long-horizon preferences.
-PREFINE \citep{ueda2025prefine} constructs a pseudo-user critic and user-specific rubrics from interaction history, then critiques and revises candidates to better satisfy the target user.
-In embodied command execution, IoTGPT \citep{yu2026leveraging} applies self-correction by testing intermediate command sequences in a simulated environment and revising the plan before deployment.
+Internal refinement improves one-shot planning by first generating an initial plan and then internally critiquing and revising it against a user-conditioned objective.
+General self-refinement frameworks, such as Reflexion and structured critique-and-revise methods, provide reusable mechanisms for reflective feedback and plan editing \citep{shinn2023reflexion,gou2024critic}, while recent test-time-compute reasoning models make deeper within-pass self-correction increasingly practical \citep{muennighoff2025s1,guo2025deepseek}.
+Representative systems instantiate this paradigm in several domains.
+In personalized travel planning, TravelPlanner++ \citep{singh2024personal} and PTS \citep{shao2025personal} iteratively refine intermediate itineraries under implicit long-horizon user preferences.
+PREFINE \citep{ueda2025prefine} constructs a pseudo-user critic and user-specific rubrics from interaction history to critique and revise candidate plans.
+In embodied command execution, IoTGPT \citep{yu2026leveraging} performs self-correction by testing intermediate command sequences in a simulated environment before deployment.